tristin/akka-sdk/akka-javasdk-maven/akka-javasdk-archetype/src/main/resources/archetype-resources/README.md

 ## Designing

-To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+To understand the Akka concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.

 ## Developing

-This project contains the framework to create a Kalix service.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and check Spring-SDK [official documentation](https://docs.kalix.io/spring/index.html).
-Examples can be found [here](https://github.com/lightbend/akka-javasdk/tree/main/samples) in the folders with "spring" in their name.
+This project contains the framework to create an Akka service.
+To understand more about these components, see [Developing services](https://docs.kalix.io/services/).
+Examples can be found [here](https://github.com/lightbend/akka-javasdk/tree/main/samples).

 ## Building